Armaments Bureau: Headquarters

 The bureau headquarters is accessible within walking distance South West from Dazhi Station of the Taipei Metro.

 209th Arsenal

-Responsible for development of CM-32 Armoured Vehicle.
+Responsible for development of CM-32 armoured vehicle.
 Located in the Nantou County town of Jiji.

 205th Arsenal

-Developers and producers of the T75 pistol, T93 sniper rifle, T91 assault rifle and XT-97 Assault Rifle.
+Developers and producers of the T75 pistol, T75 light machine gun, T93 sniper rifle, T91 assault rifle and XT-97 Assault Rifle.
 Also involved in quadcopter development and production.
 Based in Kaohsiung.

-The 205th Arsenal sells firearms components and ammunition on the American commercial market.
+The 205th Arsenal also sells firearms components and ammunition on the American commercial market.